I Hate Childbirth, But There Is That Bliss

 I think the imagery of a stork delivering our babies is just so much more pleasant.

 As for childbirth, I guess I could have chosen to have it be mostly painless.
-Lots of normal people in the United States do that.
+Lots of normal people in the United States do that normal thing and try to knock-out the suffering.
 And probably in Finland too, which according to Save the Children, is the best place to be a mom.
 I actually tried that doped-up version on child #2, but sadly, it didn’t take.
 Despite my noble intentions of keeping myself pain-free, I still ended up having to do those fun breathing exercises, inter-spaced between screams and squeezing hands hard to get through the Terrible Transition.
+Then with child #3, I had a killer migraine and the drugs were great but just didn’t help enough.
+I was as sick as a dog (’nuff said).

 I’ve been told that in some places in the world, when a woman goes into labor, she goes off in the forest by herself and ties herself to a tree to give birth.
 I can see why she ties herself to a tree.
-Otherwise she would probably just try to run away from the whole experience.
-I know I would have, if I wasn’t medically adhered to my bed with so many attendants and lights and wires.
+Otherwise she would probably just try to run away from the whole experience, flailing about in the jungle.
+I know I would have run, if I wasn’t medically adhered to my bed with so many attendants, and lights, and on subsequent births, wires.

 Relief.
 Exhaustion.
 Waiting requited.
-There is a video floating around there on YouTube taken right after I had my baby.
+There is a video floating around there on YouTube taken right after I had my first baby.
 I look horrible.
 I am acting and talking like a crazy person in fuzzy blue socks while shivering.
-Please don’t try to find it (I think my username is elisasue, but I won’t give you anymore than that).
+Please don’t try to find it (I think my username is elisasue, but I’ve already said too much).

 Every time I see it I start crying.
 It is just such an amazing moment; even if the rest of motherhood looks different for all of us, this one moment unites us all.